ibtehaj95/wac-a-mole-game/README.md

 # wac-a-mole-game
 Tried making a copy of the retro-game called Wac-a-Mole.
+Play it at https://ibtehajdoesdevelopment.on.drv.tw/webdev/Games/wac-a-mole/.

+The game can also be enjoyed on most phones (tested on Firefox and Chrome).

+This game was a part of the tutorial course given by Ania Kubow on the Free Code Camp YouTube channel.